fmerinocasallo/social-networking-app/README.md

 This means that I have written the tests before the code.
 This is a great practice because it forces you to think about the requirements and the expected behavior of the code before you actually write it.

+<div id="logging"></div>

+## :scroll: Logging

+This project uses Python's built-in `logging` module to provide detailed insights into the application's operation.
+While there are more feature-rich alternatives like [Loguru](https://loguru.readthedocs.io/en/stable/), we opted for the standard library's `logging` module to:

+- Minimize external dependencies
+- Keep the implementation simple and maintainable
+- Leverage Python's built-in logging capabilities

+The logging configuration is defined in `config/logger.ini` and includes:
+- Console output for immediate feedback (INFO level)
+- File output for detailed debugging (DEBUG level)
+- Formatted timestamps and log levels
+- Separate loggers for different components

+Example log entries can be found in `logs/social_networking.log.example`.

 <div id="ci"></div>